ApiLogicServer/Docs/docs/Sample-Integration.md

 **1. In the admin app, Logout (upper right), and login as admin, p**

 **2. Use the Admin App to add an Order and Item for `Customer 1`** (see Appendix), where the rollup of Item Amount to the Order exceed the credit limit.
+See the screenshot above.

 Observe the rules firing in the console log, as shown in the next screenshot.
-FIX ME

 &nbsp;